-US sends mixed signals on Syria ahead of G7
+US: Rogue states will be 'held to account'

 - Tillerson due to meet Lavrov in Moscow this week

+Tillerson went on to meet his G7 counterparts at a summit in the nearby Tuscan city of Lucca -- the first meeting of US allies since President Donald Trump ordered the bombardment on the Shayrat airbase in western Syria last week.

+Diplomats were attempting to agree a common line before Tillerson meets Russian Foreign Minister Sergey Lavrov in Moscow later this week.
+British Foreign Secretary Boris Johnson told the BBC that the priority for the G7 summit was to give a "clear mandate" to Tillerson as he headed to Moscow.

-(CNN)Foreign ministers of leading US allies were meeting Monday amid mixed signals from the Trump administration on the future of Syrian President President Bashar al-Assad.
+But that effort was complicated by mixed signals at the weekend from the Trump administration on the future of Syrian President President Bashar al-Assad.

-At a summit in Italy, foreign ministers of the G7 group of industrialized nations were expected to seek clarity from US Secretary of State Rex Tillerson on whether the US is now committed to deposing the Assad regime.

-At the weekend, US ambassador to the UN Nikki Haley suggested regime change in Syria was inevitable in the wake of last week's chemical weapons attack that was widely blamed on the Assad regime.
+US ambassador to the UN Nikki Haley suggested regime change in Syria was inevitable in the wake of last week's chemical weapons attack that was widely blamed on the Assad regime.

 Haley told CNN's "State of the Union" that removing Assad was now a US priority.
 "If you look at his actions, if you look at the situation, it's going to be hard to see a government that's peaceful and stable with Assad," she said.

 But Tillerson was more equivocal, saying that the priority was the defeat of ISIS.
 Asked on CBS's "Face the Nation" whether deposing Assad was a priority, he replied: "I think the president has been quite clear.
 First and foremost, we must defeat ISIS."
-He went on to say that the Syrian people would determine the future of Assad.
+He went on to say that the Syrian people would determine Assad's future.

-Senior Trump administration officials stepped up their rhetoric against Russia at the weekend, ahead of a meeting between Tillerson and his Russian counterpart Sergey Lavrov in Moscow later this week.
+Before last week's chemical attack, Haley had said removing Assad was not a priority for the US government.

+Johnson and Tillerson held bilateral talks, at which the main topic was Russia's backing for Assad, Johnson said.

+Moscow should end its "toxic" support for Assad, Johnson said in a statement quoted by AFP.
+"We need to make it clear to Putin that the time to back Assad has gone.
+He must understand that Assad is now toxic in every sense."

-Tillerson said Russia's support of the Syrian regime made it complicit in the Assad's actions.
+At the weekend, Tillerson said Russia's support of the Syrian regime made it complicit in the Assad's actions.

 "I hope Russia is thinking carefully about its continued alliance with Bashar al-Assad, because every time one of these horrific attacks occurs, it draws Russia closer into some level of responsibility," Tillerson said on ABC's "This Week with George Stephanopoulos" on Sunday.

-"We're calling (Russia and Iran) out," Haley added.
-"But I don't think anything is off the table at this point.
-I think what you're going to see is strong leadership.
-You're going to continue to see the United States act when we need to act."

-Foreign ministers of the G7 group of nations, which include the US, Japan, Britain and Germany, were gathering in Lucca, Italy, on Monday, where Syria was likley to dominate the agenda.
-It is the first meeting of US allies since President Donald Trump ordered the bombardment on the Shayrat airbase in western Syria last week.

-The US fired 59 Tomahawk missiles at the Shayrat Airfield in Syria Friday, which housed the warplanes the US believes were used in last week's chemical weapons attack on civilians.
+International reaction has been intense since the US fired 59 Tomahawk missiles at the Shayrat Airfield in Syria Friday, which housed the warplanes the US believes were used in last week's chemical weapons attack on civilians.

 Russian President Vladimir Putin discussed the strike on the phone with Iranian President Hassan Rouhani Sunday.
 Both leaders agreed on the "inadmissibility" of US action against a sovereign state.